Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Experimental results

 \section{Experimental results}

+We use the MD17~(plus azobenzene)~\cite{chmiela2017machine} and MD22~\cite{chmiela2022iterativesgdml} benchmark datasets (available at \url{www.sgdml.org}) for our numerical experiments.
+Furthermore, we include a new catcher dataset, which consists of the buckyball batcher dataset in MD22, but without the fullerene (see \Cref{app-sec:experiments_all_molecules} for details).
+We refer to these datasets in abbreviated form, by their molecule name, in this work (i.e. aspirin: MD17-aspirin dataset).

-Firstly, we consider small kernel systems ($n_\text{train}=250$ for aspirin) in \Cref{sec:experiment_spectrum} and~\ref{sec:experiment_cg_convergence}, which allow to benchmark against the optimal SVD preconditioner.
-In the following \Cref{sec:experiment_rule_of_thumb}, we analyse the scaling behavior to large systems and derive a heuristic for a practically well-performing preconditioner size.
-All datasets and software used in this work are available at \url{www.sgdml.org}.
-Throughout our experiments, we use the sGDML kernel with fixed length scale $\sigma=10$ and regularization $\lambda=10^{-10}$.
+To establish a baseline, we first consider a small learning task ($n_\text{train}=250$ for aspirin), for which a comparision with the computationally expensive, optimal SVD preconditioner is still possible (Sections \ref{sec:experiment_spectrum} and~\ref{sec:experiment_cg_convergence}).
+In the following \Cref{sec:experiment_rule_of_thumb}, we analyse the scaling behavior of all preconditioning approaches to large systems and derive a heuristic for preconditioner sizes that perform well in practice.
+Throughout our numerical experiments, we use the sGDML kernel~\cite{chmiela2019sgdml} with fixed length scale $\sigma=10$ and regularization $\lambda=10^{-10}$.